Obstructions for three-coloring graphs without induced paths on six vertices: Introduction

-When all maximal tripods are just single triangles, we are left with a $(P_6,\mbox{diamond})$-free graph, a \emph{diamond} being the graph obtained by removing an edge from $K_4$.
-The second step of our proof consists of determining all 4-critical $(P_6,\mbox{diamond})$-free graphs, which we do in Section~\ref{sec:diamond-free}.
-Our proof is computer-aided, and builds on a substantial strengthening of a method by Ho\`ang et al.~\cite{HMRSV15}.
+\begin{enumerate} \item If all maximal tripods of $G$ are just single triangles, $G$ is diamond-free.
+Here, a \emph{diamond} is the graph obtained by removing an edge from $K_4$.
+We determine all 4-critical $(P_6,\mbox{diamond})$-free graphs in Section~\ref{sec:diamond-free} and verify that they are in $\mathcal L$.
+Our proof is computer-aided and builds on a substantial strengthening of a method by Ho\`ang et al.~\cite{HMRSV15}.

-In Section~\ref{sec:uncontraction} we show the following.
-Let $G$ be a non-3-colorable $P_6$-free graph that is obtained from another graph $G'$ by contracting a tripod.
-If $G$ contains one of our 24 obstructions, then so does $G'$ (we need a few additional assumptions if $G$ contains $K_4$, but we will not list them here).
-The proof is done by a structural analysis by hand, and it does not use a computer.

-Finally, in Section~\ref{sec:tripod-generator} we deal with the exceptionally difficult case of uncontracting a triangle in $K_4$.
-For this, we again use an automatic proof, though completely different than in the $(P_6,\mbox{diamond})$-free case.
-We design an algorithm that performs an exhaustive generation of all possible 1-vertex extensions of tripods that are 4-critical $P_6$-free.
-The algorithm mimicks the way that a tripod can be traversed, thereby applying a set of strong pruning rules that exploit the minimality of the obstruction.
+\item If $G$ contains a maximal tripod that is not a triangle, the structural analysis is more involved.
+We further distinguish two cases. \begin{enumerate}[(a)] \item If $G$ has a vertex $x$ with neighbors in all three sets of the tripod, an exhaustive computer search shows that $G$ has at most 18 vertices.
+This is done in Section~\ref{sec:tripod-generator}.
+The algorithm used is completely different from the one used in the $(P_6,\mbox{diamond})$-free case.
+It mimics the way that a tripod can be traversed, thereby applying a set of strong pruning rules that exploit the minimality of the obstruction.

+In Section~\ref{sec:smallgraphs} we show that a $4$-critical $P_6$-free graph on at most 28 vertices is a member of $\mathcal L$ using a computer search similar to the one in Section~\ref{sec:diamond-free}.
+This time, we allow the graphs to contain diamond, but discard it if it has more than 28 vertices.
+From this result we see that $G$ must be a member of $\mathcal L$ since $|V(G)|\le 18$.

+\item If $G$ does not contain such a vertex, a rigorous structural analysis (presented in Section~\ref{sec:uncontraction}) combined with an inductive argument using the previous results proves that $|V(G)|\le 28$.
+Like in case (a), it follows that $G \in \mathcal L$.